Phobophobia: Cause and symptoms

 Phobophobia is mainly linked with internal predispositions.
 It is developed by the unconscious mind which is linked to an event in which phobia was experienced with emotional trauma and stress, which are closely linked to anxiety disorders and by forgetting and recalling the initiating trauma.
 Phobophobia might develop from other phobias, in which the intense anxiety and panic caused by the phobia might lead to fearing the phobia itself, which triggers phobophobia before actually experiencing the other phobia.
-The extreme fear towards the other phobia can lead the patient to believe that their condition may develop into something worse, intensifying the effects of the other phobia by fearing it.
+The extreme fear towards the other phobia can lead the patient to believe that their condition may develop into something worse, intensifying the effects of the other phobias by fearing it.
 Also, phobophobia can be developed when anxiety disorders are not treated, creating an extreme predisposition to other phobias.
 The development of phobophobia can also be attributed to characteristics of the patient itself, such as phylogenetic influence, the prepotency of certain stimuli, individual genetic inheritance, age incidence, sex incidence, personality background, cultural influence inside and outside the family, physiological variables and biochemical factors.

 Phobophobia shares the symptoms of many other anxiety disorders, more specifically panic attacks and generalized anxiety disorder: